sugarlabs/GSoC/Ideas-2020.md

 resolve.
 But a dedicated effort could probably tackle half of them -- on average one a day -- over the course of GSoC.

+As part of your application, prepare a schedule of which issues you plan to work on.

 **Coding Mentors**<br>
 [Walter Bender](https://github.com/walterbender)
 [Favour Kelvin](favourkelvin17@gmail.com)